ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ###### template definition objects

-The `dates` property is an array of ISO 8601 single dates.
+The `dates` property is an array of ISO 8601 single dates or RFC 5545 RRULE repeating dates.
 The `id` property specifies the `id` of a template that the date picker can use to render the specified dates in the calendar view.